 Breaking through implementation barriers

-Environmental challenges specific to construction sites require consideration.
+Environmental factors specific to construction sites require consideration.
 Harsh sunlight, heavy rain, fog, or low-light environments can impact AI detection accuracy.
 However, industrial-grade computing solutions designed for construction environments handle dust, vibration, and temperature fluctuations while maintaining long-term stability.

 Staff training represents the final piece of successful implementation.
 Security teams need training on interpreting AI alerts, managing dashboards, and responding to incidents effectively.
-This training requirement extends to project managers, supervisors, and operational staff who interact with AI-enhanced systems.
+This requirement extends to managers, supervisors, and operational staff who interact with AI-enhanced systems.

 Future-proofing your competitive position